Louisville Slugger Museum And Factory915 Votes Currently Closed

 - Time Required: 01:00 Hrs

-- Tags: Family And Kids, Specialty Museum, Sculpture, Social, Arts, Museums
+- Tags: Family And Kids, Specialty Museums, Sculpture, Social, Arts, Museums

 Get to know the A to Z of the Louisville Slugger baseball bats and the sheer history which the brand has made for itself!
 This place offers an exclusive tour which meanders around the journey that the brand has made with some of the most legendary Baseball players of all times.
 The museum also collaborates with other greats like ‘Ripley’s Believe it or not’ to add seasonal exhibits to its grand collection.